cold-storage/glo.sh/2018/0813-docker-lets-encrypt.md

     --label com.github.jrcs.letsencrypt_nginx_proxy_companion.nginx_proxy=true \
     jwilder/nginx-proxy

-# This guy magically gives you free SSL certs for each of your
+# Proxy companion magically gives you free SSL certs for each of your
 # virtual hosts.
+The certs are automatically created and renewed.
+# You never have to do anything forever :)
 docker run -d \
     --name companion \
     --volumes-from proxy \